Just a half hour ride from Naples and about 40 minutes from Positano by hydrofoil, Capri is synonymous with impossible glamour, style, and celebrity.

 1. Buy World Famous Capri Sandals.

-You have to take the funicular from Marina Grande to Piazza Umberto I anyway, so while you are there turn right and walk along to Schettino and visit my friend Aldo.
+From the Piazzetta turn right and walk along via Roma to the Schettino sandal shop and visit my dear friend Aldo.
 He made sandals for Jackie Onassis, he makes sandals for me, and he has made sandals for readers of this blog from all around the world, so he might as well make sandals for you too!

-(When you go in there make sure you tell them you read this blog – they love to hear about it!)
+(When you go in there make sure you tell them you read this blog – they love meeting my readers!)

 2. Go For A Walk